dhanushDM99/wechat---a-messaging-service-prototype/README.md

 4. Atlast , Start server using `python manage.py runserver`

 // project_venv is the virtual environment that I created while developing the application..

+# system design
+ 1. Documentation can be found in the project folder with name : Documentation